tanaka31-dot/PennInTouchLite/README.md

 This section is extensively discussed in lecture 9 so be sure to review the lecture slides.

 ### Integrating BCrypt
-Recall that we **never** want to store passwords in plain text- it's a security nightmare.
+Recall that we **never** want to store passwords in plain text -- it's a security nightmare.
 To address this, we utilize the BCrypt function to help us hash our passwords.

 Since Gemfile in the starter code already includes BCrypt, you should have BCrypt already available to you.
 Follow the ["User Model" section of BCrypt documentation](https://github.com/codahale/bcrypt-ruby#the-user-model) to modify `user.rb` model file again.
 This step is consistent with what's described in the slides.

 To sum up what's been done in this step: First, `user#password`, is a **getter method** that reads from our database and creates a `BCrypt::Password` object where we can directly compare plain-text passwords to.
 Second, `user#password=`, is a setter method for the `password_hash` field of the user that sets the value to the hashed version of the plain-text password we feed in.
 Therefore, with these helper methods, you **should never have to use `password_hash` directly**.
-You should test this out in `rails c`
+You may test this out in `rails c`

 ```ruby
 @user = User.new({first_name: .......})